Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 Myrtle cheered.
 ‘That’s more like it!’

-She’s actually half-pretty when she smiles.
-Harry frowned.
+She’s half-pretty when she smiles.
+Harry frowned and stamped that thought out.
 This is one of those puberty things, isn’t it?
-C’mon hormones, let’s not make me act like Dudley.
+Come on, hormones, let’s not make me act like Dudley.

-‘It sounds the same to me,’ Harry said.
+‘It sounds the same to me,’ he said.
 ‘I can’t tell if I’m speaking parseltongue just by listening.’

 ‘That was definitely parseltongue.
 It sounded just like before.’
 Myrtle’s face fell.
 ‘When he used to come here.’